johndatserakis/vue-cookie-accept-decline/README.md

 # vue-cookie-accept-decline

 Show a banner with text, a decline button, and an accept button on your page.
-Remembers selection with using cookies.
+Remembers selection using cookies.
 Emits an event with current selection on creation.
 Good for GDPR requirements.

 ### Demo